Solids, Liquids & Gases: States of Matter

 Pressure is a commonly used word.
 It is applied to psychological stress and mechanical conditions.
 Pressure has a very specific meaning in chemistry.
 It is defined as force divided by area.
 It may be worthwhile to recall that a force is a "push" or a "pull".

 Pounds per square inch is a pressure unit that literally states the definition.
-PSI labels are visible on inflated objects like basket balls, inflated boats and car tires.
+PSI labels are visible on inflatable objects like basket balls, inflatable boats and car tires.

 Atmospheric Pressure

-When you stand on the floor, you exert a force against the floor.
-The pressure you exert is your body weight in pounds divided by the surface area under your feet or shoes.
-In snow country you can see people wear snow shoes.
+When we stand on the floor, we exert a force against the floor.
+The pressure we exert is our body weight in pounds divided by the surface area under our feet or shoes.
+In snow country we may see people wear snow shoes.
 They do this to avoid sinking in the snow.
 This trick spreads a person's body weight over a larger area.
 The constant body weight and larger area produces a lower pressure on the snow surface.
-This is another reason why large vehicles have such big tires.
-The larger mass must be distributed over more area or else the higher pressure on the road surface would mechanically break down the road.

-Good facts to know about atmospheric pressure and units.
+Good facts to know about atmospheric pressure units.

 0008-003-2-pressure 0008-002-kinetictheory 0008-003-2-pressure